Skip to content

 Apply for a job

 The Writing Center hires new tutors every spring.
 The director accepts applications from April 1st – 30th.
 Interviews for eligible applicants take place during the first two weeks of May.
-If you are interested in being an undergraduate tutor or a graduate fellow, please send the following materials directly to the director, Anne McMurtrey:
+If you are interested in being an undergraduate tutor, please send the following materials directly to Anne McMurtrey:

 • Current CV